Cortex vs Backstage: IDP Comparison 2026 - Which One Fits Your Team?

 Days to weeks.
 SaaS – no infrastructure to manage

-6-12 months to production.
+6+ months to a production rollout.
 Requires dedicated platform engineering effort

 Maintenance